Runtime Observability

 Logs should not be the only way to discover registered routes, queue depth, or scheduler state.
 Use route lists, metrics, inspects, and Lighthouse for those surfaces.

-Follow The Schedule
+Follow the Schedule

 Expected evidence: